-Violinist Esther Glazer offers recitals and master classes.
-Also, piano study along with organ and harpsichord give many keyboard students the opportunity to explore their potential on all three instruments.
+Piano study along with organ and harpsichord give many keyboard students the opportunity to explore their potential on all three instruments.
 Pianists appear annually in the traditional concerto recital.

 The Pre-College Music Program offers people of all ages in the community the opportunity to study with the University's music faculty.
-Monthly recitals and master classes, theory classes, Suzuki violin and private lessons are all features of this educational offering through the Music Department.
+Monthly recitals and master classes, theory classes, Suzuki violin and private lessons are all features of this educational offering through the Music Department credit for being members of this ensemble.